mpopv/pmtds/README.md

 ### About

 Do you nest media queries inside elements in SCSS, but get sick of writing out media queries for small responsive changes, especially if you need multiple?
-This is a set of mixins designed to alleviate that stress with as concise a syntax as possible..
+This is a set of mixins designed to alleviate that stress with as concise a syntax as possible.

 #### You write...
 ```scss